|

 One of the primary drivers of the India Loan Against

-Property (LAP) market is the rapid growth in the real estate sector, coupled
+Property (LAP) market is the rapid growth of the real estate sector, coupled

-with the increasing rate of property ownership across the country.
+with rising property ownership across the country.
 As India's

-economy continues to expand, urbanization is rising, leading to a steady demand
+economy continues to expand, urbanisation is increasing, driving steady demand

 for both residential and commercial properties.
 According to the National